fineract-academy/webpagev2/docs/functionalities/loan-schedule-types.md

 Understanding these loan schedule types can help institutions offer more tailored loan products to their clients, improving overall customer satisfaction.

 ### Important
-Keep in mind that Apache Fineract®® is a complex project, and you may encounter issues or need to configure additional settings based on your specific environment and requirements.
-It's a good practice to refer to the official Apache Fineract®® documentation and the project's developer community for more details and troubleshooting!
+Keep in mind that Apache Fineract® is a complex project, and you may encounter issues or need to configure additional settings based on your specific environment and requirements.
+It's a good practice to refer to the official Apache Fineract® documentation and the project's developer community for more details and troubleshooting!